RobyStan/geo-quiz/README.md

 - [x] Find the country (world + continents)
   - [x] World/continent maps where the player clicks the country based on the prompt.

-- [ ] Find the capital (world + continents)
+- [x] Find the capital (world + continents)
-  - [ ] World/continent maps where the player clicks the country that has the given capital.
+  - [x] World/continent maps where the player clicks the country that has the given capital.
+  - [ ] Practice mode - no timer + hints
+  - [ ] Competitive mode — against a timer.

 - [ ] UI improvements, polish, and gameplay details to enhance the overall experience